Sage Bank Feeds

 }

-To sync transaction data for a Bank Feed Account, use POST /bank_feeds/transactions API.
-We suggest syncing transactions every 24 hours.
+To sync transaction data for a Bank Feed Account, use the POST /bank_feeds/transactions API.

 Example Create Bank Feed Transactions Request Body